smartmobilefactory/SMF-Fastlane-Commons/setup/README.md

 This lane creates a tag on GitHub which is build using the following pattern: *build/\<build variant\>/\<build number\>*.

 #### `smf_send_slack_notification`
-This lanes sends the default build success notification to Slack. :envelope::white_check_mark:
+This lane sends the default build success notification to Slack. :envelope::white_check_mark: